tobinbradley/docker-mapbox-tools/README.md

 # Dockerized Mapbox Tools

-Compiling Mapbox C tools and be a pain in the butt.
+Compiling Mapbox C tools can be painful.
 Let's fix that.

 ## Build the Docker image